A Beginner's Guide to Loose Leaf Tea

 Brewing with an infuser

-As you read earlier, tea which comes packaged in tea bags are crushed into a powder, causing them to lose their quality and taste.
-Infuser exists to replace tea bags but maintain the quality and taste of loose leaf tea.
+Tea packaged into tea bags are crushed into a powder, causing them to lose their quality and taste.
+Infusers exist to replace tea bags but maintain the quality and taste of loose leaf tea.
 Even better, they’re sustainable and easy to use!

-- Place 1 teaspoon of loose leaf tea into your infuser.
+- Place 1 tablespoon of loose leaf tea into your infuser.
 If you don’t already have one, feel free to shop our selection of infusers!